Dev1503/Document-based-QnA/README.md

 The pipeline was tested on a couple of documents containing information of the electoral bonds vis-a-vis the Indian General Elections, from 2019 to 2024 provided by Election Commission of India.

-The "party_bonds.pdf" file contains the complete list of electoral bonds encashed by the every political party from 2019 to 2024.
+The "party_bonds.pdf" file contains the complete list of electoral bonds encashed by all the listed political parties between 2019 to 2024.

 The "comapny_bonds.pdf" file contains the list of private/public entities that provided the bonds within the same timeline and of various denominations.
 Note that every bond has a unique bond number with it and hence makes tracking transactions easier in these documents.